Skip to content

 9. Not receiving voicemail transcriptions

 If you’re not getting voicemail transcriptions, you wouldn’t be the first.
-Some users report issues with both delivery and transcription quality.
+Some users report issues with delivery and transcription quality.
 There could be a few reasons for this:

 • You turned off “Get voicemail via email” in your settings.